 100% coursework - (a) Class Test - two timed online quizzes (worth 20% each), relating to the core topics.
 Quizzes will comprise a mix of multiple-choice and short-answer questions.
 Each quiz will last 30 minutes in duration (40%) and (b) Written assignment - participants will be required to critique a selected systematic review article.

-This course is delivered fully online with no on-campus attendance requirements (dates to be confirmed).
+This course is delivered fully online for 12 weeks with no on-campus attendance requirements starting 23 September 2019.

 Degree in the behavourial or social sciences (e.g. psychology, geography, political science, health econmics, sociology or equivalent).